jlsemi/jlsemi-dev-jobs/jlsemi-dev-jobs-2018.md

 ## About Jinglue Semi.

-Jinglue Semi. was a privately-funded fabless company founded in 2008.
+Jinglue Semi. is a privately-funded fabless company founded in 2008.
 Members of the Jinglue management team respectively has over 20 years of semiconductor-relevant expertise.
+The company focus on developing high performance communication ICs and system in IoT and automotive applications.

 ## Digital IC Design/Verification Engineer